-Heath Khan is an associate in the Litigation Department, focusing his practice on complex litigation and antitrust matters.
-Heath has experience supervising the discovery process and drafting legal memoranda and motions across various areas of litigation, including antitrust, class action certification, and white collar proceedings.
-Heath has drafted briefs in support of and in opposition to summary judgment motions, which have resulted in favorable rulings that were affirmed by the Second Circuit.
-He has also prepared mediation materials and helped secure favorable settlements in high-stakes cases.
+Heath Khan is an associate in the Litigation Department, focusing his practice on complex litigation, class actions, antitrust, and insurance counseling and disputes.
+Heath has experience supervising every stage of litigation, including pre-complaint investigations, the discovery process, motions practice, and settlement.
+His experience has enhanced representations across various areas of litigation, including Employee Retirement Income Security Act (ERISA) fiduciary duties, class action certification, theft of trade secrets, and white collar proceedings.
+Heath has briefed numerous dispositive motions, which have resulted in favorable rulings in both trial and appellate courts.
+He has also prepared mediation materials and helped secure favorable settlements in several high-stakes cases.

 Professional Highlights